azesnv/azesnv/README.md

 💡 About Me

-I'm a highly motivated and detail-oriented QA Automation Engineer with solid experience across all phases of the Software Development Life Cycle (SDLC).
+I'm a highly motivated and detail-oriented QA Automation Engineer with solid experience across all phases of the Software Development Life Cycle (SDLC)

 I am:

-🧩 Skilled in Exploratory, GUI, Smoke, Usability, End-to-End, Functional, Regression, Localization, Load, and UAT testing.
+🧩 Skilled in Exploratory, GUI, Smoke, Usability, End-to-End, Functional, Regression, Localization, Load, and UAT testing

-🔎 Experienced in Web Services Testing and API Validation.
+🔎 Experienced in Web Services Testing and API Validation

-⚡ Responsible, well-organized, and able to work under pressure and tight deadlines.
+⚡ Responsible, well-organized, and able to work under pressure and tight deadlines

-🚀 A fast learner with a proactive, team-oriented mindset.
+🚀 A fast learner with a proactive, team-oriented mindset

 🛠️ My Technical Toolbox